 With Paradiso, the idea is for something more consistent, a reason to fashion piles of tortellini, orecchiette, tagliatelle, or whatever it may be, day in and day out: “I truly just want to spend as much time as I can focusing on the pasta,” German explains.
 And, now the owner of her own business, it’ll be up to her when to — perhaps begrudgingly — peel her hands away from that dough every now and again.

 Paradiso is slated to open at 344 Victoria Avenue in Fall 2021.

-Update: October 8, 2021 6:00 p.m.: A previous version of this article stated that Paradiso would be opening in September 2021.
+Update: October 8, 2021, 6:00 p.m.: A previous version of this article stated that Paradiso would open in September 2021.
 Its opening date has since been postponed.